After Trump’s confusing Europe travel ban, stock markets are in for another wild ride

 - American citizens, as well as permanent legal residents and their families, are excluded from the ban.

-Thankfully Trump was wrong when he originally addressed the nation that the ban would also cover goods and cargo, yet still markets across the world haven’t reacted well to the news that the United States is implementing a travel ban on one of its closest allies.
+Thankfully Trump was wrong when he originally told the nation that the ban would also cover goods and cargo, yet still markets across the world haven’t reacted well to the news that the United States is implementing a travel ban on some of its closest allies.

 Stock markets around the world have fallen as much as 8% on Thursday, and the worst could be yet to come.
 As of the time of this writing, U.S. markets have yet to open, and it’s likely we’ll see the same volatility here that world markets have already experienced overnight.